 Credit: Rob Gaedtke

 When choosing frames, you'll need to consider your face shape to get the desired coverage you want.
-If you often wear your sunglasses with a hat, you might not need to consider top-down coverage.
+If you often wear your sunglasses with a hat, you should not consider top-down coverage.
 But if you find yourself hatless at midday, ensuring you can minimize the space between your eyebrows and your glasses will prove far more comfortable for your eyes.
-Getting side and bottom coverage to protect your eyes is also important for anyone spending lots of time outdoors.
+Getting side and bottom coverage to protect your eyes is also important for anyone outdoors.
 While larger lenses are an obvious fix, smaller lenses can be just as effective with the right frame curvature.
 Look at the base curve before committing — a higher number means the pair is more curved to fit your face.
 Your typical pair of gas station or music festival wayfarers is about a base curve of 6.
 Some fashionable glasses look almost flat, with a base curve of around 4.
 Sportier models that wrap around your eyes almost as well as goggles typically advertise a base curve of about 8.

 Finding the right frames to add coverage when you need it most - from exploring a new city to having a snowball fight in the woods.